mhamdan91/mass-flow-estimation/Gradcam_visualization/README.md

-# GradCAM visualization of Mass Estimation from Images
+# GradCAM Visualization of Mass Estimation From Images
 ### Implementation
-The code provided herein is implemented in TF1.12 and compatible with **eager mode**.
+The code provided herein is implemented in TF1.12 and compatible with **Eager mode**.

 ## To run the code
 Simply run the **visualize_cam.py** with specifying the following arguments directly in terminal.